ltelab/disdrodb/docs/source/metadata_archive.rst

     check_metadata_archive()

-Alternatively you can type into the terminal:
+Alternatively, run the following command in the terminal:

 .. code:: bash